What is Bronchiolitis?

 Signs you may see of respiratory distress in your baby include:

 A baby will often have a mild fever and a runny nose for a couple of days.
-Then he will develop cough and difficulty in breathing, (you will see some signs of respiratory distress as he breathes).
-Sometimes babies are unable to feed properly because they are having so much breathing difficulty.
+Then he will develop cough and difficulty in breathing.
+You will see some signs of respiratory distress as he breathes.

 No. Most babies will have minor symptoms and will get better by themselves.
 Only babies who have a lot of difficulty breathing or feeding will need to be admitted.